There are two things that have been very true of 2020—people love watching movies and we desperately need inspirational Christian content.

 However, when it comes to both believers and non-believers, it will challenge them to ask, Why does God do such things?
-Why is their heartache in the world?
+Why is there heartache in the world?
 With the suffering and loss of the pandemic, this issue is resonating more than ever with people.

 For non-believers, it will challenge them to consider what they believe about God.
 Is He sovereign?
 Merciful?
 And where do they need to go from there?
 It might move them to become a seeker . . . to seek God.